Spring Garden Revival

 Seasonal Planting Calendar & Weather Coordination for Plymouth’s New England Climate

-Plymouth’s primary planting season is spring (April–May), when soils are workable but not waterlogged.
-Monitor for late frosts using the National Weather Service Boston/Norton or Albany.
-Fall (September–early October) is ideal for perennial establishment, provided planting occurs at least 6 weeks before the first hard freeze.
-Avoid planting during mid-summer (mid-July–August) due to heat stress, unless using containers with intensive watering.
-Be mindful of Nor’easters and freeze-thaw cycles, which can impact soil structure and plant survival.
-Always adjust schedules based on real-time weather forecasts.
+Timing is critical for successful flower establishment in Plymouth’s variable New England climate.
+Spring (April–May) is the primary planting window, once soils are workable and risk of late frost (monitored via National Weather Service Boston/Norton or Albany) has passed.
+Fall (September–early October) is ideal for perennials, allowing root establishment before winter; avoid planting less than six weeks before the first hard freeze.
+Summer planting (mid-July–August) is discouraged except for container plants with intensive watering.
+Be mindful of Nor’easters and freeze-thaw cycles, which can impact soil and plant health.

 Water Management Guidelines & Irrigation Coordination with Plymouth Water Department